Home » Walmart Begins Pilot Program With Aira To Help Blind Customers

 Doing something new

-For customer Paula Margeson, who has been entirely blind for more than 30 years, one promise of using a visual interpreter lies in reclaiming the element of surprise.
+For customer Paula Margeson, who has been blind for more than 30 years, one promise of using a visual interpreter lies in reclaiming the element of surprise.

 “Every year when I want to go Christmas shopping for my husband, I have to ask someone to take me.
 I always felt like I was imposing on my friends or family,” Margeson said.
 “I am really excited to shop for my husband’s Christmas present this year – all by myself – for the very first time.”